lherrera001/developer-website/CONTRIBUTING.md

 ## Guidelines for contributing

-The Developer Experience Team at New Relic welcomes contributions to this repository.
+The Developer Experience Team at Simplify welcomes contributions to this repository.
 There are several ways you can contribute.

 If you wish to make documentation edits, create guides, or add new